Rock 'n' Roll History for

 August 19

 NBC debuted their Rock and Roll TV show Midnight Special, with Wolfman Jack announcing.
-The first show featured War performing their million selling US hit "Slippin' Into Darkness".
+The first episode featured the band, War performing their million selling US hit "Slippin' Into Darkness".

 August 19

 Chicago's "Chicago V" tops the Billboard 200 chart for the first of nine straight weeks.
-A single from the LP, "Saturday in the Park" would rise to #3 on the Hot 100.
+A single from the LP, "Saturday in the Park" would rise to #3 on the Hot 100, selling a million copies in the process.

 1973 - ClassicBands.com